Giants vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Giants were upset in every contest.
+- In six games as the favorite over the last 10 matchups, the Giants have a record of 3-3.

-- In their previous 10 matchups with a total posted by oddsmakers, the Giants and their foes are 4-6-0 when it comes to hitting the over.

-- The Giants' previous 10 games have not had a spread posted by oddsmakers.
+- When it comes to hitting the over, the Giants and their opponents are 5-5-0 in their last 10 games with a total.

 Read More About This Game